appsfactorygmbh/flutter-l2cap/README.md

 ble.disconnectFromDevice(deviceId);
 ````

-## Examples
+## Example
-Explore the lib directory for a complete usage scenario, demonstrating L2CAP communication.
+Explore the example directory for a complete usage scenario, demonstrating L2CAP communication.

 ## Contributing
 Contributions are welcome!
 If you encounter issues, have feature suggestions, or want to improve the package, feel free to open an issue or submit a pull request.
 Please read our Contribution Guidelines for more information.